 The Caño Martín Peña CLT in Puerto Rico

-Our biggest inspiration for the F-CLT project in Rio is the Caño Martín Peña communities—the first informal settlements in the world to organize under a CLT.
-Located in San Juan, Puerto Rico, this community fought off gentrification by establishing a CLT model in the early 2000s.
+Our biggest inspiration for the F-CLT project in Rio is the Caño Martín Peña communities—the first group of informal settlements in the world to organize under a CLT.
+Located in San Juan, Puerto Rico, the group of eight communities fought off gentrification by establishing a CLT model in the early 2000s.
 Today, the Caño is a widely studied example and shows that CLTs can effectively provide formal, titled ownership without the risk of gentrification, while building on the community’s existing social attributes.
 On top of establishing a CLT encompassing 2,000 families, Caño families managed to approve a law that stresses the CLT’s role as a “mechanism of collective possession in order to solve the problem of the lack of ownership titles” and to “avoid involuntary displacement” of residents.

 Workshops with the Puerto Rican delegation